Skip to main content

 }

 The platform refused to deliver — not because the offer was wrong, but because the timing was.
-Operators see this in the trace; the calling system can retry at the next active window.
+The calling system can retry at the next active window.

-After 90 days, the platform’s z-test endpoint computes the difference in revenue per customer between the 85% who received winback offers and the 15% holdout — and confidence-bounds the result so you can tell finance “winback drives Xincrementalrevenue,witha95X incremental revenue, with a 95% CI of [X-low, $X-high]”.
+Winback measures poorly because returning customers would often have returned anyway.
+The flow’s flowConfig.experiment (set in step 7) already withholds offers from 15% of traffic — a real holdout.
+After the program has run long enough, the experiments z-test compares revenue per customer between the treated 85% and the 15% holdout and confidence-bounds the difference, so you can tell finance “winback drives Xincrementalrevenue,95X incremental revenue, 95% CI [X-low, $X-high]”.
 This is the only honest way to claim winback ROI.

 • Winback-from-cold flow.
 Customers gone > 365 days need a different program (re-acquisition price, full re-onboarding).
-Create a sibling flow scoped to daysSinceLastPurchase > 365.
+Create a sibling flow with a daysSinceLastPurchase > 365 gate.

 • Multi-step sequence.
-Chain initial email → no-open SMS reminder → final-call branded postcard via a Journey, with the contact policy ensuring each customer gets at most 3 touches.
+Chain initial email → SMS reminder → final-call via a Journey, with the 3-touch cap ensuring each customer gets at most 3 touches.

 See Cross-Sell for the existing-customer growth scenario, Churn Prevention for the retention scenario, or Computed Values for the formula-engine reference.